mohd-meraj-khan/LBM-for-scattering/README.md

   <br>
   <em>Figure 7: Normalized radiation force on smooth circular dielectric cylinder.</em>
 </p>

+The sharp peaks in the above figure are called the resonance peaks where the amplitude of the fields are very high.
+Below we see three videos of total electric fields, where $a / \lambda = 0.95$ correspods to resonance peak.
+For all three videos, all the conditions are same except the value of $a / \lambda$.
+For all three cases, the amplitude of incident wave is 1.

+The sharp peaks observed in the above figure are resonance peaks, characterized by significantly high field amplitudes.
+Below, we present three videos displaying the total electric fields, with $a / \lambda = 0.95$ corresponding to a resonance peak.
+All conditions in three videos are identical, except for the value of $a / \lambda$, which varies across the three cases.
+In each video, the incident wave has an amplitude of 1.

 ### $$\varepsilon_r = 4, a/ \lambda = 0.91$$